vitest-dev/vitest/docs/api/expect.md

 expect(input).toBe(2) // jest API
 ```

-Technically this example doesn't use [`test`](/api/#test) function, so in the console you will see Nodejs error instead of Vitest output.
+Technically this example doesn't use [`test`](/api/#test) function, so in the console you will see Node.js error instead of Vitest output.
 To learn more about `test`, please read [Test API Reference](/api/).

-Also, `expect` can be used statically to access matchers functions, described later, and more.
+Also, `expect` can be used statically to access matcher functions, described later, and more.

 ::: warning
 `expect` has no effect on testing types, if the expression doesn't have a type error.
 If you want to use Vitest as [type checker](/guide/testing-types), use [`expectTypeOf`](/api/expect-typeof) or [`assertType`](/api/assert-type).